grisottom/gcm_with_bc_onjdk17/README.md

 * ```keytool -importcert -storepass changeit  -noprompt -alias cert_domain -file cert_domain.pem -storetype JKS -keystore ~/tmp/cacert.jks```

-Thank you Andrei Cristian Petcu for the original project and for sharring the knownledg on Stackoverflow.
+Thank you Andrei Cristian Petcu for the original project and for sharing the knowledge on Stackoverflow.